-There are a few notable and significant differences in service performance between the standard and general purpose cloud servers at Rackspace hosting.
-First, general purpose cloud servers use faster solid state drives, or SSDs, compared to the standard spinning disk allocation used by standard purpose cloud servers.
-Second, general purpose cloud servers have up to 120 GB of available RAM compared to standard purpose cloud servers which only have up to 30 GB of available RAM.
-Lastly, the maximum network bandwidth for standard purpose cloud servers is 300 mbps public network and 600 mbps private network, whereas for general purpose cloud servers, the maximum network bandwidth is 10,000 mbps that can be divided between the public and private networks in any amount that the customer desires.
+There are a few notable and significant differences in service performance between the standard and general-purpose cloud servers at Rackspace hosting.
+First, general-purpose cloud servers use faster solid state drives, or SSDs, compared to the standard spinning disk allocation used by standard-purpose cloud servers.
+Second, general-purpose cloud servers have up to 120 GB of available RAM compared to standard-purpose cloud servers which only have up to 30 GB of available RAM.
+Lastly, the maximum network bandwidth for standard-purpose cloud servers is 300 Mbps public network and 600 Mbps private network, whereas, for general-purpose cloud servers, the maximum network bandwidth is 10,000 Mbps which can be divided between the public and private networks in any amount that the customer desires.

 Will I still be billed if my server is off?

 Yes, Rackspace hosting will still bill their customers even if the servers they are using to host their websites are powered off at any time and for any amount of time.
 When the server is created, customers are given a certain, dedicated amount of RAM and available hard drive space.
 As long as that server exists, then no one else will be able to use those resources that have been allocated.
 This is the primary reason why customers are billed per hour even if and while servers are powered off.
 If a customer would like to stop incurring charges for a server that is powered off, then they must delete that server in the Control Panel.